A photo of a family that includes a mother, a daughter, and a grandmother cooking dinner together.

 • Supporting proper digestion

 Fluid needs vary based on your age, sex, activity level, and overall health.
 On average, women need about 9 cups of fluids per day (with higher needs during pregnancy or breastfeeding), and men need about 13 cups.
 These amounts already include the water we get from food, which makes up about 20% of our daily intake.
 It’s also important to increase your fluid intake during physical activity to restore the water lost through sweating and respiration.
-For more tips on staying hydrated, click here.
+Find more tips on staying hydrated.

 Bonus: Did you know that walking for just 15 minutes after a meal can be beneficial?
-Learn more here!
+Learn how to fit a post-meal walk into your day.

 Each week before you get started in the kitchen, we'll review a food and kitchen skill.
 This week, we are focusing on safe knife handling.
 Read more here about the different parts of a knife and how to keep your knives properly sharpened.
 See this video explaining safe knife use in the kitchen:

-For more budget-friendly, healthy recipe ideas, check out the MSU Extension Recipes Page!
+For more budget-friendly, healthy recipe ideas, check out the MSU Extension Recipes Website!

 Thank you for participating in this lesson.
 See you at the next one!